Mental Health Week 2019

 About the project

-The music clip was created to raise awareness about youth suicide and mental health statistics and was released for WA Mental Health Week, which runs from 7–14 October.
 Current statistics indicate that one in seven young Australians will experience a mental health condition over the course of their adolescent years.
+They are also less likely than any other age group to seek professional help.

 Rates of youth suicide in Australia are the highest they have been in 10 years.
-Suicide is the biggest killer of young Australians and accounts for the deaths of more young people each year than car accidents (Beyond Blue, 2018).
-Justin Timberlake's "Say Something" was chosen as a means of reminding young people of the importance of speaking out if they are not feeling safe or OK within themselves.
+Suicide is the biggest killer of young Australians and accounts for the deaths of more young people each year than car accidents (Beyond Blue, 2019).

 If you – a young person – are experiencing moods, thoughts or behaviours that out of generally out of character for you, you can approach the following resources for assistance: